yassouali/fast.ai_notes/parctical_DL/lecture3.md

 df = pd.DataFrame(probs)
 df.columns = data.classes
 ```
-One additionnal column we need to add, that is required by kaggle, is the ID of the images / examples in the test set.
+One additional column we need to add, that is required by kaggle, is the ID of the images / examples in the test set.
 So we insert a new column at position zero named ‘id’ and remove first 5 and last 4 letters since we just need ids in this case.

 ```python
 df.insert(0,'id', [o[5:-4] for o in data.test_ds.fnames])